VieVaWaldi/ReinforcementLearning/README.md

 * The main difficulty right now is to improve the environment.
 The RL algoritms were tested and should be sufficient.
 * Understand and implement Q-Learning.

+## Disclaimer
+* The environment is constantly being updated, thus saved models often are not usable anymore